jillies/ccbdc-framework/README.md

 ### Footer

 There are two types of footers, one to be used fully on a marketing standpoint, the other thin one for functional purposes.
+In terms of code, the thin footer is derived from the normal one and can use the exact same code, just less.

 View the samples below: